Why You Get Spots When You Shave And How To Avoid Them

 sensitive skin

-Hydro 5 Ultimate Men’s Razor Blade Refills 4 pack
+Hydro 5 Sensitive Men’s Razor Blade Refills 4 pack

 5 blades and designed for sensitive skin.
 Smooths the skin and prevents irritation.